abdullahaleem355/open-translation-system/README.md

 - Search translations by key, content, or tag
 - Export translations grouped by locale
 - Load test data dynamically
 - Unit test coverage with JUnit and Mockito
+- Pagination for large datasets to ensure sub-200ms response times

 ---